MahnoorAsghar/StakaterCloudDocs/content/sre/tenant-operator/tenant-roles.md

   * get
   * list
   * watch
-* Get,list,watch access on all projects related to
+* Get, list, and watch access on all projects related to
   * Elasticsearch
   * Logging
   * Kibana